-An investor is able to choose whether they would like to one singular loan or invest in a portfolio of loans.
-In some cases, investors are able to select some of the particular like the interest rate on the loan and the repayment period.
+An investor can choose whether they would like to one singular loan or invest in a portfolio of loans.
+In some cases, investors can select some of the particular, like the interest rate on the loan and the repayment period.
 A lot of the time, however, these decisions are made by the service provider.

 What are the interest rates on a peer to peer loan?

 A lot of borrowers are attracted to peer to peer loans because they can get a cheaper rate of interest.
 Conversely, investors may be interested in providing a loan because they can earn significant interest on their cash.
-Due to the fact that every lender/investor is different and every borrower’s financial situation is different, we can not speculate on the interest rates of peer to peer loans.
+Because every lender/investor is different and every borrower’s financial situation is different, we can not speculate on the interest rates of peer to peer loans.
 So, it may be worth looking at services that compare peer to peer lending rates ahead of deciding on a provider.

 How are repayments made?